nyambati/express-acl/docs/documentation/configuration.md

 The base URL represent the prefix of your API.
 This can either be `api`,`v1`,`/developer/v1` etc. This is important because express-acl will use this url to map the location of the resources.
 Take an example of the following url `/api/users`.

-In this URL our resource is users,and the base URL being `api`.
-If we donot specify the base URL express will treat `api` as our resource instead of `users`.
+In this URL our resource is users, and the base URL being `api`.
+If we do not specify the base URL express will treat `api` as our resource instead of `users`.

 ```js